 The focus of the second part is on the description of orientational effects of molecular-scale structural units characterized by a given distribution of orientations.
-Follwoing Harbison et al. (1987) and Schmidt-Rohr and Spiess (1994), we summarize the relevant definitions.
-Starting with the common transformation from the PAF to the mlecular frame (which we will later identify with a main sheip section of the network healthene) are used an additional frame that is related to the measurements

-80 with a main-chain section of the polymer backbone), we need an additional frame that is related to the macroscopic sample deformation ("director frame").
+Following Harbison et al. (1987) and Schmidt-Rohr and Spiess (1994), we summarize the relevant definitions.
+Starting with the common transformation from the PAF to the mlecular molecular frame (which we will later identify with a main-chain section of the polymer backbone), we need an additional frame that is related to the macroscopic sample deformation ("director frame").
 The order of the required transformations is:

-$P\!AF \rightarrow molecular \ frame \rightarrow director \ frame \rightarrow MAS \ rotor \ frame \rightarrow lab \ frame.$
+$PAF \rightarrow molecular \ frame \rightarrow director \ frame \rightarrow MAS \ rotor \ frame \rightarrow lab \ frame.$

 For the purpose of symbolic treatment, two changes are made to simplify the resulting expressions as much as possible.
 For the background of both arguments, we refer to Hentschel et al. (1978); Harbison et al. (1987); Henrichs (1987).
-First, the

-- 85 orientation of a frame with respect to its preceding one is characterized by three Euler angles.
+First, the orientation of a frame with respect to its preceding one is characterized by three Euler angles.
 Following this scheme, for the transformation from one of the frames above to the next, three single-angle rotations are required.
 It is well-known property of sequential Euler rotations that the first single-angle rotation of a succeeding transformation is simply the continuation of the third single-angle rotation of the preceding transformation, i.e. both rotations are performed around the same axis.
-Particularly for symbolic treatment the result will be simplified substantially if both equal-axis rotations are combined to a single rotation - 90 by the sum angle.
+Particularly for symbolic treatment the result will be simplified substantially if both equal-axis rotations are combined to a single rotation by the sum angle.
 This simplifies the problem to only two rotations per transformation between succeeding frames, which are (1) rotation around the z axis such that the y axis is parallel to the new y axis and both xz planes are parallel, and (2) rotation around the y axis to reach the new frame.
 This results in a sequence of 4 double rotations alternating around z and y axes instead of 4 triple transformations by the complete sets of Euler angles.
+The first z rotation is included already; the last z rotation remains, however this is a rotation around z and z made z rotation around z and z rotation around z rotation

 Second, the coordinate transformations are usually performed in Cartesian vector space, i.e., the 3x3 matrix of the CST is multiplied bilinearly from left as well as from right with 3x3 matrices.
 Also here, a possibility for simplification is used which is in the spirit of using a spherical representation that relies on linear combination using Wigner matrix elements, but which is defined in Cartesian space.
 We use symmetric matrices with 6 independent elements instead of 9 ones in the general case, which do not require the full set of operations.
 Instead of the bilinear matrix operations, we rather use transformations in tensor space (details are to be published under separate cover), in which the traceless part of the CST is represented by a 5-membered column vector.
 The transformation matrices have the size 5x5, but have to be applied only once, from left.
+This reduces the number of multiplication and addition operations which is important for working with analytical expressions.
 Matrices for z rotation and y rotation by angle ψ are denoted by $\mathbf{R}z(\psi)$ and $\mathbf{R}y(\psi)$, respectively.